jjpeters1986/SecondProject/README.md

-# SecondProject
+# Second Project
 This is my second project to learn Git.
+Hello everyone!